 ORBS, founded in 2007, perform scientific based investigations in Ohio and Michigan at various sites.
 The group and their research have been featured on various television programs on Animal Planet, Biography Channel, and the History Channel.
 The team has investigated the Museum and the collections and will share findings while allowing participants to draw their own conclusions.

-$40 per person/ $75 per couple if purchased after June 10th.
+$40 per person if purchased on or after June 17.

 Enjoy a casual summer evening outdoors, while supporting building improvements at the museum!

 or send payment with names of those attending to:

-Adrian, MI 49221.
+Adrian, MI 49221

 Join us on Thursday, April 27 at 7:00 PM